 The pain of a bruised rib is often exacerbated when you breathe.
 Bruised ribs and broken ribs have a lot of similar characteristics.
 Never assume a rib is merely bruised.
 Get your symptoms checked out by a medical professional as soon as possible.

 Injuries to Internal Organs

-Injuries to internal organs can cause your chest to hurt after a car accident in Maryland.
+Injuries to internal organs can cause your chest to hurt after a car accident in Easton, MD.
 Any injury to an internal organ is potentially life-threatening and must be treated immediately.
 When a car is crushed during a wreck the steering wheel or the airbag can cause significant internal injuries.
 Ejection from a car during an accident is another leading cause of serious internal organ injuries.
 They include:

-- Damage to the Spleen – The spleen is located in the body’s abdomen.
+- Damage to the Spleen – the spleen is located in the body’s abdomen.
 This organ contains important disease-fighting blood cells that battle infection and kill unwanted bacteria.
 A car accident may damage the spleen or even rupture it.
 This injury can be fatal.

 - Punctured Lungs – the puncturing and collapse of a lung during or after a car accident in Maryland can cause a condition called pneumothorax.
 This condition occurs when air leaks into the space between your lung and chest wall.
 This air presses on the outside of your lung, causing it to collapse.
 Symptoms of pneumothorax include sudden chest pain and shortness of breath.
 A collapsed lung is potentially life-threatening, the Mayo Clinic states.